kartikadhia/filemanager/README.md

 ### Features:
 1. The application is flexible in terms of configuration, and the thresholds can be changed in the configuration file.
-2. Also, Instead, if the user/developer wishes to send these attributes, he can do so by adding them to the query 	parameter intead.
+2. Also, Instead, if the user/developer wishes to send these attributes, he can do so by adding them to the query 	parameter instead.
 	If the user/developer decides to do so, the parameters that are sent are overridden by the default ones.
 	In case no parameters are sent, the default ones are used.
 3. If the process running the server is not able to access a particular path, the error message is sent via an 	additional parameter in the Web service output.
 This has been used in the client program to